Team-003/DigDogData_SOP/README.md

 8) Maintain documentation.

 ## How will your company enhance the network’s usability and security?
--  Establishing correct and up to date;
+-  Establishing that settings are correct and up to date;
-    Antivirus protection
+    Antivirus protection.
-    Firewall settings
+    Firewall settings.
-    Antimalware
+    Antimalware.

 ## How will you support company cloud services?
-- Account privilege on individual user
+- Account privilege on individual users.

 ## How will you support company cloud services?
 - Monitoring: Regularly monitor the cloud services and infrastructure to identify issues, troubleshoot problems, and proactively prevent downtime or performance issues.
 - Security: Ensure that the cloud services and infrastructure are secure by implementing access controls, encryption, firewalls, and other security measures.
-- Performance optimization: Optimize the performance of the cloud services and infrastructure by tuning settings, adjusting resource allocation, and implementing performance monitoring tools
+- Performance optimization: Optimize the performance of the cloud services and infrastructure by tuning settings, adjusting resource allocation, and implementing performance monitoring tools.
 - Backup and Disaster Recovery: Ensure that backups of critical data and configurations are regularly performed and stored in secure locations.
 - Documentation: Maintain up-to-date documentation of the cloud services and infrastructure, including system configurations, network diagrams, security policies, and troubleshooting procedures.
 - Support: Provide timely and effective support to users of the cloud services, including responding to support requests, providing guidance and training, and resolving issues in a timely manner.